Kettlebell exercises are one of the easiest ways to boost your fitness - 9 moves to do from home or the gym

 Jennifer Aniston, Lizzo, and Penelope Cruz all strength train with the piece of kit.

-Kettlebell exercises being carried out by a woman in the gym
+Kettlebell exercises being done by a woman at the gym

 (Image credit: Getty Images)